Audubon Photography Awards Frequently Asked Questions

 What are the judges looking for in a photo?

-• The photo should be either tack sharp or intentionally out of focus (slow the shutter speed to show motion, etc).
+The photo should be either tack sharp or intentionally out of focus (slowed shutter speed to show motion, etc).

-• Proper exposure and good lighting are critical.
-It doesn’t matter how wonderful the behavior or activity in the photo—if the lighting is poor, we will eliminate the picture.
+Proper exposure and good lighting are critical.
+It doesn’t matter how wonderful the behavior or activity in the photo—if the lighting is poor, we will eliminate the photo.

-• Take time to compose the image.
+Take time to compose the image.
 The bird (or birds) doesn’t have to be in the center of the frame.
-The off-center subject creates more dramatic tension.
-Also be aware of other elements in the photo, especially the background.
+An off-center subject can create dramatic tension.
+Also be aware of other elements in the photo, especially in the background.

-• Send us something we haven’t seen before.
+Send us something we haven’t seen before.
 Look for the unusual, the whimsical, the dramatic.
 Surprise us!
-We have seen thousands and thousands of bird photos, so show us something new.
+We have seen thousands and thousands of bird photos, so show us something unique.

 What are the judges looking for in a video?

-• Bird behaviors (such as foraging, mating calls, preening, and bathing) makes for more compelling footage.
-Wait and watch for these to unfold.
+Bird behavior (such as foraging, mating calls, preening, and bathing) makes for compelling footage.
+Watch and wait to capture interesting behavior.

-• Hold the camera still and let the scene unfold.
-Think of video as a moving portrait; don’t try to pan around.
+Hold the camera still and let the scene unfold.
+Think of a video as a moving portrait; don’t try to pan around.

-• Take time to compose the scene.
-Be aware of other elements in the video, especially the background.
+Take time to compose the scene.
+Be aware of other elements in the video, especially in the background.

 Who will judge the contest?